efoster9/interactive-web/unit-2-intro-to-dom-manipulation-basics/unit-2-overview.md

 ---
-description: How can I create well designed and accessible webpages with HTML and CSS?
+description: How can I create a more interactive webpage using Javascript?
 ---

-# 🔮 Unit 1 Overview
+# 🔮 Unit 2 Overview

 ### Overview

-In this first unit, students begin building webpages using HTML and CSS.
-They will learn how to organize their pages using CSS Grid and Flexbox, as well as CSS Frameworks such as Bulma.
-Students will also focus on Breakpoints to ensure their pages work on a variety of devies, as well as accessibility so the pages are usable by everyone who may want to engage with them.
+In this second unit, students learn to make interactive websites using javascript event listeners, and DOM manipulation.
+In the earlier part of the unit, students learn data types, arrow functions, and `querySelector()`.
+They learn to change the class list of DOM elements and add or remove innerHTML text from the webpage based on clicks and user inputs.
+Later in the unit, the students will use if else conditional flow in their code.

-To finish the unit, students will create a final project page utilizing all of the skills they have learned before continuing on to learn about making websites interactive in unit 2.
+To finish the unit, students will create a final project page utilizing all of the skills they have learned in the unit to create an accessible interactive website that is meant to help the user in some way.

-### Nota Bene

-This unit, as much of the curriculum, is structured in both _lessons_ and _labs._ Lessons are primarily teacher-led activities - often via code alongs - supplemented with some space for students to practice.
-Labs are _exclusively_ opportunities for students to practice and express themselves.

-Suggested durations are given for each, but assume that most will take more than one day; a good pacing goal is to get through 1-2 lessons and 1-2 labs per week, which will vary week to week based on the depth of content being covered.

-### NYS Standards
+### NYS Standards [Courtney Add]

 **NB:** _HTML and CSS are considered 'mark-up' languaes, not programming languages.
 As such, many Computational Thinking skills will be better addressed in future units._